cta0001/capture_cam_py/README.md

 capture cam and face detect

-create a new branch is quick
+create a new branch is quick and simple